MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 - If you're doing a full upgrade (application and platform), you may have to rewrite custom code to use new reports events.
 See [Upgrade of document reports with Word layouts](#appupgrade).

   > [!NOTE]
   > You have the option to continue to use the application rendering on all or specific reports.
-In this case you won't have to mke any code changes at this time.
+In this case you won't have to make any code changes at this time.
 For more information, see [Continue using application rendering of Word reports](#continue).

 - If you're doing a technical upgrade (platform only), you may have to modify codeunit **44 Report Management** of  the application to include new event subscribers and integration events.
 [Technical upgrade from 19 and earlier](#techupgrade).